-Command Description match Specifies a match clause by selecting one or more A VLAN access-map sequence. show vlan access-map Displays the contents of a VLAN access map. vlan access-map Enters VLAN access-map command mode to create a VLAN access map.
+Command Description match Specifies a match clause by selecting one or more ACLs for a VLAN access-map sequence. show vlan access-map Displays the contents of a VLAN access map. vlan access-map Enters VLAN access-map command mode to create a VLAN access map.